-When changing workheads on BNV systems, be certain to remember to change to proper center tube.
-The BNV-3 workhead (no wheels) uses only the specially sized No. 4 nozzle and the center tube slides directly onto the end of the nozzle.
-The Super-Five & BNV-6 workhead (with wheels) can use the same nozzle but the center tube MUST be removed as the center tube for the Super-Five or BNV-6 workhead slides into the body of the tool and is held in place with set screws.
-The BNV-5 and Right Angle workheads use no center tubes.
+When changing workheads on BNV systems be certain to remember to change to the proper center tube.
+The BNV-3 workhead (no wheels) uses only the specially sized no. 4 nozzle and the center tube slides directly onto the end of the nozzle.
+The BNV-4 workhead (with wheels) uses the same nozzle but the center tube MUST be removed as the center tube for the BNV-4 workhead slides into the body of the tool and is held in place, with set screws.

-Never turn off air compressor before de-pressurizing the Blast N'Vac® system.
+Never turn off air compressor before de-pressurizing the blast machine.

 Condensation can occur overnight.
-Therefore, empty the blast pot of grit at the end of each day.
-The most efficient method to empty the blast pot is through normal blasting.
-However, if you want to empty the blast pot quickly, the following should be done:
+Therefore, empty the blaster of grit at the end of each day.
+The most efficient method to empty the blaster is through normal blasting.
+However, if you want to empty the blaster quickly, the following should be done:

 First, remove the blast nozzle.
-Close the choke valve (fig 3, item 4) and open the Sure-Flo grit valve (fig 3, item 28).
-Close the exhaust valve (fig 3, item 18) and open the blast pot air supply valve (fig 3, item 17).
+Close the choke valve (fig 3 item 4) and open the Sure-Flo grit valve (fig 3 item 28).
+Close the exhaust valve (fig 3 item 18) and open the blast pot air supply valve (fig 3 item 17).
 Close remote control switch.
-Grit will be forced out of the blast pot in a dense phase through the blast hose.
+Grit will be forced out of the machine in a dense phase through the blast hose.
 The pressure regulator can be used to control the velocity of the abrasive stream.
-When all abrasive is cleared from the blast pot, follow normal shutdown procedure.
+When all abrasive is cleared from blast machine follow normal shutdown procedure.